Hakeem Lyon: Season 5

-In the season 5 premiere, it is revealed that Hakeem was shot.
-He loses a lung and is recovering.
+In the season 5 premiere, it is revealed that Hakeem was shot, having lost a lung and is recovering.
 He has a son, Prince, with Tiana.
-Unfortunately things are not going well at home as he is always arguing with Tiana, getting drunk, getting into fights and carrying guns.
+Arguing with Tiana, Hakeem continues to spiral by getting drunk, getting into fights, and carrying guns.
 Hakeem is talked into performing to support Tiana.
 He performs to a backing track but he coughs during performance and he asks Blake to take over.
 Hakeem goes to Jamal's flat to stay for a bit and he pulls a gun on Jamal's new boyfriend, Kai.
 Hakeem chastises Jamal for abandoning him after he was shot.
 Hakeem's relationship with Andre has deteriorated due to Hakeem finding out Andre was responsible for Anika's death.
 When Hakeem turns up to Empire headquarters drunk, Cookie and Lucious intervene and let Hakeem stay with them.
 Hakeem works with Jamal, who teaches him breathing techniques to help him rap.
 Hakeem is released from Empire after he clashes with Jeff Kingsley (A.Z.
 Kelsey), who is trying to wipe out the Lyon's legacy.
 Hakeem dreams up a song which describes his feelings on the shooting amongst over things.
 He writes the lyrics and gives the song to Blake, who agrees to record it.
 However, Tiana gets involved on the track and Blake fails to tell her that Hakeem wrote the track.
 This becomes a problem later when the song is released and Hakeem finds out, resulting in a huge fight with Blake.
 Hakeem is removed from the club and he argues with Tiana.
 It is then revealed that Tiana had a miscarriage as she was expecting twins.
-Prince survived but the little girl, Princess, didn't.
-Hence why Hakeem has been acting out.
+Prince survived but the little girl, Princess, didn't, hence why Hakeem has been acting out.
 Hakeem and Tiana take a break from each other and Hakeem releases a diss track towards Blake.
 This causes concern amongst the other Lyons, most notably Cookie and Andre.
 Andre manages to get through to Hakeem, saying that he never meant to hurt him or Bella.
 Blake responds back with a diss of his own but Hakeem refuses to bite back, telling his fans that he is concentrating on his kids.
 However, Tiana tells him that he needs to squash the beef with Blake as his fans are threatening the kids.
 Hakeem confronts Blake about this but pulls his gun on him when Blake refuses to apologise for his role in the beef.
 Hakeem tells Blake to fix this.
 Tiana is furious with Hakeem and is about to leave when Bella rushes into the corridor holding Hakeem's gun towards herself.
 Hakeem sings a lullaby which settles Bella before taking the gun from her.
 Lucious speaks to Hakeem after the incident, telling him it's not too late for him to turn his life around for the better as he has not killed anyone.
 Hakeem talks to Tiana and they split up.
 Hakeem then squashes the beef with Blake and the three of them perform on stage.
 Hakeem is very unhappy when he finds out that Kingsley is his half brother.
 He clashes with Maya (Rhyon Nicole Brown), who is adding ballet to his performance but they manage to work it out.
 Hakeem is promoted to Creative Director at Empire and during the Empire trust tour he performs a tribute to Andre with Jamal as Andre has cancer.
 Hakeem gets jealous when Tiana takes an interest in Devon (Mario) but he spends most of his time with his kids.
 When Andre goes into hospital after suffering cardiac arrest, Hakeem is there at the hospital to support him.
 However, he is hostile to Kingsley, telling him he is not part of their family.